Overdrivr/Telemetry/README.md

 TM.pub_i32("foo", i);
 ```

-Receiving data is called *subscribing*.
-Basically, `Telemetry` lets you attach variables and functions to topics.
+Receiving data is called *subscribing*. `Telemetry` lets you attach variables and functions to topics.
 When fresh data is received under a topic, attached variables will be updated and attached functions will be called.

 ```cpp